AdamRJensen/adamrjensen.github.io/posts/radiation_stations.md

 ## Implementation
-The catalog will be placed in a GitHub repository, allowing it to be continuously updated as stations close down or new stations become available.
+The catalog will be hosted in a GitHub repository, allowing it to be continuously updated as stations close down or new stations become available.
 This means it'll be open-source and it's the aim that it will be supported by the solar research community.

 The central part of this project will be a comma-separated text file (CSV) with a header line followed by lines of metadata for each station.
 While an Excel file would perhaps be more convenient, version control is not well supported for Excel files.
 However, an Excel file will be automatically generated from the CSV file every time this is updated; hence users will have the option of downloading either a .csv or .xlsx file.